IACHR Hearing on the Situation of Human Rights of Haitian People in Human Mobility in the Region

 Under the Revised Treaty of Chaguaramas, Haitian nationals, as CARICOM nationals, are entitled to the right of hassle-free entry and an automatic six-month stay upon entry into a CARICOM member state.
 However, a number of CARICOM states have arbitrarily stripped Haitian migrants of this right, exposing them to flagrant violations of their human rights.

-In Guyana, for example, the government has initiated a racist and xenophobic campaign of repression that targets Haitian migrants for discriminatory treatment, including detention in inhumane conditions.
+In Guyana, for example, the government has adopted repressive measures that target Haitian migrants for discriminatory treatment, including detention in inhumane conditions.
 In 2020, for example, a group of 26 Haitians, including children, was arbitrarily arrested and detained for over one month after legally entering Guyana by air.
 In early 2021, a Haitian couple was reportedly arrested within hours of crossing the Lethem border into Guyana and detained for over two weeks in deplorable conditions before being brought before a Judge.
 One of them was reportedly held in a filthy cell with human feces on the floor and no mattress.
 The Haitian couple was subsequently fined and sentenced to one year imprisonment and deportation for failing to secure an entry stamp in their passport.

 Other Haitian migrants report being returned to their port of embarkation after landing at the airport in Guyana.
 Yet others describe being abused and exploited by a network of criminals and state authorities who take advantage of their vulnerable situation.
 These incidents unfold in the context of a rising tide of racist and xenophobic rhetoric in Guyana and other CARICOM states that stigmatizes Haitian migrants as undesirable.